nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `add n/David …​` to add a new person.
+The user executes `add -pa n/David …​` to add a new person.
 The `add` command also calls `Model#commit()`, causing another modified ModelManager state to be saved into the `ModelManagerStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)